sarouarhossain/learndevops/linux/user_and_group.md

 `sudo deluser --backup --backup-to /home --remove-home username` -> delete user , backup home dir and delete the home dir.

 `kill -9 process_id` -> to kill a process

+`echo "Hello, World!" | sudo tee -a /etc/message/message.txt`  -> The tee command reads from the standard input and writes to both standard output and one or more files at the same time. tee is mostly used in combination with other commands through piping. -a means append